 3.3.3 Synthetic Foams:

 Synthetic foam is based on foaming agents, their proteins and it includes AFFF medium & high expansion IS limited to ordinary spill fires.
-The foam making chemicals can make an air retardent layer over fire.
+The foam making chemicals can make an air retardant layer over fire.

 AFFF (Aqueous Film Forming Foam):

 Multipurpose AFFF (Aqueous Film Forming Foam):

 These are synthetic foaming liquids designed for fire protection of water-soluble solvents and water-insoluble hydrocarbon liquids and can use all types of water.
-It foams cohesive polymeric layer on the liquid surface and thereby suppresses the vapors and extinguishes the fire.
+It foams a cohesive polymeric layer on the liquid surface and thereby suppresses the vapors and extinguishes the fire.

 Film Forming Fluoro Proteins (FFFP):

-This is a combination of the AFFF and the fluoro protein foam and thereby provides a high level of knockdown effect and post-fire security and burn back resistance.
-This foam is suitable for hydrocarbon liquid fuel fire including deep pool fires of low flash point fuels which have lengthy pre-burn time.
+The foam extinguisher is the combination of the AFFF and the fluoro protein foam and thereby provides a high level of knockdown effect and post-fire security and burn-back resistance.
+This foam is suitable for hydrocarbon liquid fuel fire including deep pool fires of low flashpoint fuels which have lengthy pre-burn time.

 3.3.7 Alcohol resistance foam: